neilo40/indigo_troubleshooting/README.md

 ## (E)EPROMs

 There are multiple non-volatile chips which may be involved here.
+They can be dumped using a minipro / TL866 device[^1].
+I have captured the contents of the chips from my machine.
+They can be found in the roms folder.

+minipro can be found [here](https://gitlab.com/DavidGriffith/minipro/)

+To dump the rom to file: `minipro --device NM93CS56 -r r4000_cpu_module.hex`

 ### Backplane 8 pin EEPROM